We buy to keep.

 What happens immediately after close.

-The first hundred days are about listening, stabilising, and signalling continuity — not restructuring.
+The first hundred days are about listening, stabilising and signalling continuity — not restructuring.

 We meet every team lead.
 No agenda beyond understanding the business as it actually runs.